Family travel insurance

 Family at doctors

 We know how important it is for families to travel with the confidence that they’re insured when the unexpected happens.
-That’s why our International Comprehensive policy includes a broad range of benefits, including cover for*:
+That’s why both our International Comprehensive and Domestic policies include a comprehensive schedule of benefits.
+Take a look at what you could get cover for below.

 • Unlimited medical and evacuation expenses